jucazyn/jucazyn.github.io/_pages/home.md

   - /home.html
 ---

-I'm a Philosophy student at [UFSC](https://ufsc.br/) who holds a bachelor's degree in Mathematics (UFSC, 2023).

-As an aspiring [mathematical philosopher](https://onlinelibrary.wiley.com/doi/abs/10.1111/meta.12029), I'm training to approach problems that interest me from these fields employing both mathematical and philosophical methods.

-The guiding thread of my work is the study of **equivalence** --- the central question of when different things can be understood as the same.
-Currently, I'm studying logical foundations of scientific theories under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).
-We're investigating the notions of equivalence between physical theories and their relations to the broader **syntax-semantics debate** about the nature of scientific theories.
+In a highly specialized world, I've always been driven by the challenge of connecting not only distinct theoretical fields but also theory and applications.
+This led me to an interdisciplinary education.
+Currently, I'm a student in Philosophy at UFSC, who holds a bachelor's degree in Mathematics (UFSC, 2023) and work under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).

+As an aspiring [mathematical philosopher](https://onlinelibrary.wiley.com/doi/abs/10.1111/meta.12029), my training allows me to approach cutting-edge research or industry problemas that require both sophisticated mathematical methods, rigorous conceptual analysis and, of great importance, translate all this into applicable tools.

 **I'm open to part-time, remote opportunities**.
 My cv can be found [here](https://jucazyn.github.io/cv/).
 Feel free to contact me.